 Example of day trading:

 Mr. Ajay, a trader bought 100 shares @ 226.20 per share of ICICI bank on Monday morning when the market opened at 9:15 AM.
 During the day as the prices were fluctuating, Mr. Ajay was able to sell these 100 shares@ at Rs 229.70 per share at 11:45 AM.
 So he made a gain of Rs 3.50/- per share and the total profit excluding brokerage was Rs 350/-.
 In this example Ajay bought and sold shares on the same day, hence it is termed as Intraday or Day trading.

 - A small jump in stock price leads to quick profit (as brokers allow leveraging).

 - Commission & brokerage are relatively less.

 - Constant monitoring of ‘securities traded’ is required.

-- Small adverse movement can result in big loss.
+- Small adverse movements can result in a big loss.

-- High volatility of market creates uneasiness to normal trader.
+- High volatility of the market creates uneasiness to normal traders.